- About the School

 In addition, our Construction Management program has dual accreditation with ATMAE.
 UCM's Construction Management program has international recognition by the Chartered Institute of Building in the United Kingdom.

-National Automotive Technicians Education Foundation (NATEF) - Certification for the Automotive Technology Management Program (in pursuit)
+National Automotive Technicians Education Foundation (NATEF) - Certification for the Automotive Technology Management Program

 American Institute of Constructors (AIC) - Certification for the Construction Management Program